ramseyjiang/go_junior_to_mid/usages/channel/racecondition/readme.md

-Two ways to run this instance.go
+Three ways to run this instance.go
 One way, go run instance.go,
 % go run instance.go
 value of j after 1000 operations is  953